Festschrift on the Anniversary of the Roman Empire, 16 January 27 BC.

 Italy.
 The House of Savoy.

 This house (Casa Savoia) was the Italian royal family.
 Thing is, Italy as a nation is pretty recent too.
 The house was founded in 1003 by Umberto I (Humbert) in the Alpine region called Savoy in English, "Italy" as such was centuries away from existing, when a unified Kingdom of Italy was proclaimed in 1861 with Victor Emmanuel II of the House of Savoy as king.
 The house's relatively short duration as the royal house of Italy (1861-1946) was not particularly distinguished: the second of the four kings was assassinated in 1900 by the brother of a woman killed in a state-sponsored massacre in Milan in 1898, who came back from the United States to do it; the third king was weak in opposing the rise of Mussolini and his abdication for the fourth and last king was not enough to save the monarchy, which was abolished in 1946 and the house banned from the new republic, which was lifted in 2002 as long as no claims to the throne were made.
-Headship of the house now is unclear, and one of the two cousins claiming it was arrested on prostitution charges in 2006.
+Headship of the house now is unclear, disputed between two cousins.

 Spain.
 The House of Borbón.